 The second layer of the patch is constructed from Oxidized Regenerated Cellulose (ORC).
 What is ORC?

-Great question.
 Let’s start with cellulose.
-Cellulose is an organic carbohydrate and, the main component in a plant’s cellular wall.
+Cellulose is an organic carbohydrate and the main component in a plant’s cellular wall.

-A Proceed mesh recall was issued for the delamination issue in 2006, 2010 and 2014.
-Although Ethicon issued these recalls, surgeons continue to find faulty degraded patches in patients years after these notices.
+A Proceed Surgical Mesh recall was issued for the delamination issue in 2006, 2010 and 2014.
+Although Ethicon issued these recalls, surgeons continue to find faulty, degraded patches in patients years after these notices.

-The FDA continues to receive submissions through it MedWatch program.
-MedWatch is designed for consumers to report dangerous drugs and products.
-Below is just small sample of the many submission related to the Proceed patch:
+The FDA continues to receive submissions through its MedWatch program.
+MedWatch is designed for consumers to report dangerous drugs and medical products.
+Below is just a small sample of the many submissions related to the Proceed mesh patch:

 - Adverse Event – Material Separation